cjdduarte/Free_Weekend/README.md

 <b>Information 2:</b> The addon does not change cards in learning.

 <b>#### New Change:</b>
-<b>- Bug fix: single digit months/days in the specific dates section</b>
+<b>- Bug fix: functionality temporarily disabled due to incompatibility with version 2.1.24b4</b>

 <b>About:</b>